 Adopted Section Bylaws and any amendments thereto shall be forwarded to the Executive Director for filing in the Chapter office within 30 days of adoption or amendment.

-SECTION BOARD
+SECTION BOARD & SECTION BOARD MEETINGS

 The elected officers of a Section shall include, at minimum, a Section Director, a Section Director Pro Tem (or equivalent thereof), and a Secretary/Treasurer.
 The Section Board may create additional elected and/or appointed positions.
 Each Section shall have an elected or appointed officer responsible for professional development, or may assign professional development responsibilities to one of its other elected or appointed Board positions.
 The Section officer responsible for professional development shall be a member in good standing of AICP.
 The Section Board shall additionally appoint or elect a Student Representative and a representative to serve on the Chapter Legislative Review Team.

 A Section may elect or appoint a Commission and Board Representative (or similar position as deemed appropriate to the Section), for the purposes of advocacy, recruitment, and development of planning commission and zoning board related programming.
 Any such representative shall be a member of APA in good standing who is serving on a planning or zoning board for a local public agency at the time of their election or appointment.
+A Section may also elect or appoint an officer who meets the requirements to be a member of the Young & Emerging Planners Group/Young Planners Group (title shall be up to the Sections).

+Sections are required to have regular meetings as set by the Section Board.
+The Bylaws shall describe the number and nature of Section Board meetings, quorum requirements, how meeting agendas will be determined and minutes taken and when they will be distributed, and how business will be conducted at Section Board meetings, either in person and/or via conference call or virtual meetings.
+An emergency meeting may be called by the Section Director only when an item under the Board’s authority must be addressed before the next regular meeting due to restrictions on the time to act and must be conducted pursuant to 7.2 of the Section Bylaws Template.

 TERMS OF OFFICE FOR SECTION DIRECTORS & OFFICERS